 So the overall signal sounds like a 105 Hz tone whose amplitude is modulated by a 5 Hz cosine (which sounds like a 10 Hz vibrato, look here for details).
 Whether this sounds nice or not is a personal opinion, but for sure it doesn't sound as straight as the mix of 100 Hz and 200 Hz.

 Real instruments do not produce pure tones but a mixture of tones which build a complex sound.
-For string instruments this mixture is build from a tone with a base frequency and so called overtones with frequencies which are integer multiples of the base frequency.
+For string instruments, this mixture is built from a tone with a base frequency and so called overtones with frequencies which are integer multiples of the base frequency.
 These overtones are also called harmonics.

 So if we pluck a string with a base frequency of 110 Hz, which could be the A string of a double-bass, we will not only hear the 110 Hz tone, but also tones with 220 Hz, 330 Hz, 440 Hz, 550 Hz, 660 Hz, 770 Hz and so on.
 The loudness of these overtones will vary from instrument to instrument and in general will decrease with increasing frequency.